Edd13Mora/enum/README.md

 ### ./iteratehosts.sh [filename] (optional > [output file])

-Generate a list of IP address and hostnames from a file/list of subdomains
+Generate a list of IP addresses and hostnames from a file/list of subdomains

 ### ./iterateips.sh [filename] (optional > [output file])